clendinning1/logo-generator/000. to delete/TO-DO.md

 how do i get the input info from index.js into shapes.js at all???? answer: i don't, i just move all of shapes.js into index.js, i guess?????????????

-wait how do i write svg syntax in a js variable? do i have to use the ${} bullshit?

 ## TESTS
 write tests for shapes.js. (if you make additional js files, you don't have to build tests for those!)
 1. (MANDATORY) *each* class - Triangle, Square, and Circle.